 Food and Sleeping Under the Stars

-Ardolino and Zecca admit the worse food they’ve eaten is airline food, but both agreed the best was in Morocco.
+Ardolino and Zecca admit the worst food they’ve eaten is airline food, but both agreed the best was in Morocco.

-The trip ended in Morrocco, where they met their tour guide Mubarek.
+The trip ended in Morrocco, where they met their tour guide Mubarak.
 Both described him as one of the most interesting people they’ve encountered; he was funny, sometimes quiet, other times outgoing, and a master finagler wherever they went.
-Mubarek introduced them to tajine, a regional North African savory, slow-cooked stew named after the earthenware pot in which it is cooked.
+Mubarak introduced them to tajine, a regional North African savory, slow-cooked stew named after the earthenware pot in which it is cooked.

 “At first, we loved the dish, so every time we stopped at a restaurant, Mubarek would order it,” Ardolino said.

 “We had enough to last a lifetime,” Zecca laughed.
 “We finally asked him for seafood, anything other than tajine.”

 Mubarak took the group to exotic spice markets and escorted them on a camel ride into the desert to spend a night in a bedouin tent under the stars.